Mikis Theodorakis: During the dictatorship

 An international solidarity movement, headed by such personalities as Dmitri Shostakovich, Leonard Bernstein, Arthur Miller, and Harry Belafonte demanded to get Theodorakis freed.
 On request of the French politician Jean-Jacques Servan-Schreiber, Theodorakis was allowed to go into exile to Paris on 13 April 1970.
-Theodorakis's flight left secretly from an Onassis-owned private airport outside Athens.
+Theodorakis' flight left secretly from an Onassis-owned private airport outside Athens.
 He arrived at Le Bourget Airport where he met Costa Gavras, Melina Mercouri and Jules Dassin.
-Theodorakis was immediately hospitalized, as he suffered from tuberculosis.
+Theodorakis was immediately hospitalized with tuberculosis.
 His wife and children joined him a week later in France, having travelled from Greece via Italy on a boat.

 He would compose, alongside Pagani, the anthem of the French Socialist Party, in 1977.

 Resistance in exile

 In 1971, Mikis Theodorakis was invited to Chile by then-president Salvador Allende.
-In Valparaíso, he listened to a group of young people who introduced him to part of the work of the poet Pablo Neruda.Theodorakis loved it and promised to give Chile his musical opinion on the Canto General.
+In Valparaíso, he listened to a group of young people who introduced him to part of the work of the poet Pablo Neruda.
+Theodorakis loved it and promised to give Chile his musical opinion on the Canto General.
 Back to Paris, in 1972 Theodorakis met Pablo Neruda when the Greek composer was rehearsing the musicalization of Canto General.
 Neruda was impressed and asked him to include poems such as "Lautaro" and "A Emiliano Zapata".

 He was received by Gamal Abdel Nasser and Tito, Yigal Allon and Yasser Arafat, while François Mitterrand, Olof Palme and Willy Brandt became his friends.
 For millions of people, Theodorakis was the symbol of resistance against the Greek dictatorship together with Melina Mercouri.